iroot900/Data-Structure/README.md

 >HashTable with Open addressing (Linear probe)

-For my test case, when HashTables have same number of buckets, chaining is about 2 times as faster as open addressing.
+For my test case, when HashTables have same number of buckets, chaining is about twice faster than open addressing.
 But chaining takes more memory since all nodes contain a pointer to next node.
 That being said, if using same memory, open addresing could have twice as much buckets, and in this case, difference is very small.

 >MinHeap (decrease key are supported)